-Results: The written policies and procedures state that travel expenses entail one of two out-of-state conferences approved within the budget.
-However, there is no mention of dollar thresholds by category of expense.
+Results: The written policies and procedures address allowable expenses, documentation requirements, and required approvers.
+However, there is no mention of dollar threshold by category of expense.

-Management Response: Dollar threshold by category of expense is controlled through state travel guidelines (The Louisiana Travel Policy Manual).
+Management Response: Dollar threshold by category of expense is controlled through the state travel guidelines.